-The Company has an active summer field program ongoing in the Hotagen area of Sweden and updated results will be made available shortly.
+The Company is completing an active summer field program in the Hotagen Mineralized District of Sweden and updated results will be available shortly.

 The Company has a strong community relations program ongoing in Spain where permitting is progressing.

 Non Uranium Properties - Sweden